lexruee/learning-elixir/README.md

 ## Code Examples

-The following code examples were created during reading the books and playing around with the book code examples.
+The following code examples were created while reading the books and playing around with the book code examples.

 ### Smoke Book